creeper82/Flashcards/README.md

 For code documentation, most of the folders are documented along with simple to understand C# code examples.
 Just browse the project folders to find an explanation

 ## Future updates ##
 I can't guarantee there will be any big updates, but for sure you can suggest a feature or a bugfix in **Issues** section.
-I'll try to keep this project alive anyway, but I have plans for other projects as well.
+I'll try to keep this project alive, but I have plans for other projects as well.